-Wooten, also a renowned leader within the Church of God in Christ, was honored for 20 years of service as the EMWI Jurisdictional Bishop of the Church of God in Christ.
+Bishop Lawrence T. Wooten, pastor of Williams Temple Church of God in Christ, was honored on June 27 for 20 years of service as the Eastern Missouri Western Illinois Jurisdictional Bishop of the Church of God in Christ (COGIC).

-“I was totally surprised today, Amen,” Wooten said later.
+“I was totally surprised today, amen,” Wooten said later.
 “When all of you showed up, it was totally by surprise.
 God has been good to me.”

-Bishop Wooten was elected to the board of the Church of God in Christ in 2000.
-As a Jurisdictional Prelate oversees more than 40 ministries in the region.
+Bishop Wooten was elected to the board of the Church of God in Christ in 2000 and as a jurisdictional prelate oversees more than 40 ministries in the region.
 Elected COGIC General Board secretary in 2012, he is the fourth-highest ranking member of the predominately African-American religious organization.
 Founded in 1897, the Church of God in Christ has 6.5 million members in 12,000 churches across more than 100 countries.

 Wooten has been the pastor of Williams Temple since 1979.
-The father of 6, grandfather of 10 and great-grandfather of 7 holds a doctorate degree and is a retired public-school administrator.
+The father of 6, grandfather of 10 and great-grandfather of 7 holds a doctorate degree and is a retired public school administrator.

-“He’s been the pastor since I was 12 and we’ve always been in the church,” said his daughter Kimberly Wooten.
+“He’s been the pastor since I was 12, and we’ve always been in the church,” said his daughter Kimberly Wooten.
 “He’s always giving to people.
-He’s 79 now and we have to look out for him.”
+He’s 79 now, and we have to look out for him.”

-Wooten was honored with a plaque from the Church of God in Christ by a group of area bishops – and a medal and proclamation from St. Louis Board of Alderman president Lewis Reed
+Wooten was honored with a plaque from the Church of God in Christ by a group of area bishops and a medal and proclamation from St. Louis Board of Alderman President Lewis Reed

-“With all of the challenges we have, can you imagine what the city of St. Louis would be like without the Wootens here holding this church together and making sure people stand with God?”
+“With all of the challenges we have, can you imagine what the City of St. Louis would be like without the Wootens here holding this church together and making sure people stand with God?”

 Williams Temple is located at the intersection of Union Avenue and Dr. Martin Luther King Dive.
 Across the street from the large church sits Bishop LM Wooten Family Life Center.

 “After Williams Temple came to this corner, this corner became known as the Miracle Corner,” Watts said.